Lesson video

 I bet it smells delicious too.

-And lastly, I'm let it cool slightly and then remove it from the sandwich tin and then enjoy it.
+And lastly, I'm gonna let it cool slightly and then remove it from the sandwich tin and then enjoy it.

-Here's the second part of the task here, and I want you to rate five food skills that you've used today to make your Chicago style pizza.
+Here's the second part of the task here, and I want you to rate five food skills that you've used today to make your Chicago-style pizza.

-Then I want you to answer the question, did you work independently and confidently?
-And then what could you improve next time?
-So have a think about this now, pause the video, and we'll come back very shortly to look at an example together, good luck.
+So have a think about this now, pause the video, and we'll come back very shortly to look at an example together.

 Okay, so how did you get on evaluating your food skills and answering that question?
-Let's look at an example together, shall we?
-So you can see the example here.

 They've listed the food skills down one side.